History of Unity in Columbus, Ohio

 After a period of change and transition for the Columbus ministry, and the return of Rev. Robert Wasner as Interim Minister, Rev. Linda Poole Kennedy served as spiritual leader from 2004 to 2007.
 A weekly television program was produced at the church during her time as Minister.
 Finally, Rev. Ted Schneider became the Senior Minister in 2009 and served until Spring 2016.
 Under his leadership, in January 2012, the spiritual community of Unity Truth students re-christened its ministry once more, returning to its original name: Unity of Columbus.

 Unity is a journey on the path of freedom and spiritual expression.
-Our ministry has seen many changes in its 105-year history, but one thing has remained: We keep the vision and message of our co-founders, Charles and Myrtle Fillmore, alive; we encourage all who grace our ministry and serve our spiritual community to seek and express the Kingdom of God in everyday life and to see the Christ in all persons.
+Our ministry has seen many changes in its over 100-year history, but one thing has remained: We keep the vision and message of our co-founders, Charles and Myrtle Fillmore, alive; we encourage all who grace our ministry and serve our spiritual community to seek and express the Kingdom of God in everyday life and to see the Christ in all persons.
 This is the path of Unity.
 It is a path that calls us to recognize our divine inheritance and to celebrate that spiritual heritage!

 You are blessed!